National Catholic Ministry Leaders Experiences to Montgomery & Selma, AL

 - Crossing the Edmund Pettus Bridge in Selma

-Understand the connection between the history of slavery and racial terror, and the modern-day systems of mass incarceration and capital punishment.
+Through the work of the Equal Justice Initiative, understand the connection between the history of slavery and racial terror, and the modern-day systems of mass incarceration and capital punishment.

 - The Legacy Museum: From Enslavement to Mass Incarceration